 Do Samoans Require a Visa to Visit Europe?

-Samoan citizens do not need a visa to visit the Schengen Area for up to 90 days within a period of 6 months, although from 2021 they will have to register with the ETIAS instead.
+Samoan citizens do not need a visa to visit the Schengen Area for up to 90 days within a period of 6 months, although from late 2022 onwards they will have to register with the ETIAS instead.
 However, not all European countries are members of Schengen.

 The majority of European countries outside of the Schengen Zone allow Samoan nationals to enter visa-free, including the UK, the Republic of Ireland, Cyprus, Moldova, and Russia.

 However, visitors from Samoa require a visa to visit a minority of European countries.
 These countries include the following:

 - Ukraine (eVisa)

 For the 26 countries within the Schengen Area, no visa is required for stays of up to 90 days.
 However, if a Samoan citizen wishes to stay longer than this time they will need to apply for the Schengen visa.